Can I Get Pregnant 1 Day Before My Period? | Fertility Facts Uncovered

 Can I Get Pregnant 1 Day Before My Period?
 The Science Behind It

 The question “Can I Get Pregnant 1 Day Before My Period?” often arises because people assume that once their period is imminent, fertility drops to zero.
 It’s true that the chance of conception decreases dramatically as you approach menstruation.
-By this late luteal phase, hormone levels like progesterone are high to maintain the uterine lining if fertilization has occurred—or they start dropping if it hasn’t.
+By this late luteal phase, progesterone levels fall if pregnancy has not occurred, which signals the uterine lining to break down and menstrual bleeding to begin.

 If no egg was fertilized during ovulation roughly two weeks earlier, your body prepares to shed the lining through menstruation.
 At this point, there’s typically no mature egg available for sperm to fertilize.